stefangri/raman_spectrum_analysis/README.md

 **step 2**: run create_structure.py, this will create a folder for each spectrum

-**step 3a**: run analyze.py label, where label is the name of the folder of the spectrum you which to analyze
+**step 3a**: run analyze.py label, where label is the name of the folder of the spectrum you want to analyze

 **step 3b**: select the spectral region you want to use for the fit by clicking in the window that opens, than close the window